The Real Peace Corps

 Peace Corps Information

 The Peace Corps was founded in 1961 by President Kennedy.
-Since then, over 220,000 Americans have joined the Peace Corps and served in 141 countries in Central and South America, Africa, Eastern Europe and the former Soviet bloc countries, Asia, and the South Pacific.
+Since then, over 240,000 Americans have joined the Peace Corps and served in 143 countries in Central and South America, Africa, Eastern Europe and the former Soviet bloc countries, Asia, and the South Pacific.
 Currently over 7,000 Peace Corps volunteers serve in over 60 countries doing a variety of forms of service, which is illustrated in their graphs.

 The application process can take up to nine months and involves recommendations and an interview.
 Perspective volunteers can list regions where they would prefer to serve in and refuse an invitation to serve in a country